cohesity/cohesity-poshbot/cohesity-module-for-poshbot/PoshBot.Cohesity/public/README.md

 }
 ```

- # 4. Configuration on Slack
+ # 4. Configuration on Slack and/or Teams
+ # 4.1 Slack

-  1. To run Poshbot with configuration use the following commands:
+  1. To run Poshbot with configuration use the following commands in `public` directory:
   ```
   $pbc = Get-PoshBotConfiguration -Path .\PoshBotConfig.psd1
   $backend = New-PoshBotSlackBackend -Configuration $pbc.BackendConfiguration